PyO3/pyo3/guide/src/trait_bounds.md

-# Expose a trait to Python
+# Using in Python a Rust function with trait bounds

 PyO3 allows for easy conversion from Rust to Python for certain functions and classes (see the [conversion table](https://pyo3.rs/master/conversions.html)).
 However, it is not always straightforward to convert Rust code that requires a given trait implementation as an argument.